microsoft/Microsoft365DSC/docs/docs/concepts/personas.md

 <tr>
 <td width="25%" rowspan="2"><img src="../Images/Personas/ExchangeAdmin.jpg"/></td>
 <td style="text-align:right"><strong>Description:</strong></td>
-<td><p>The Exchange Administrators are responsible for ensuring the proper functioning of mail and calendar functionality as well as securing communications between internal employees and with external entities.
+<td><p>The Exchange Administrators are responsible for ensuring the proper functioning of the mail and calendar functionality as well as securing communications between internal employees and with external entities.
 They are dealing with components such as:</p>
 <ul>
     <li>EXOAntiphishPolicy</li>
     <li>EXOMalwareFilterRule</li>